mapteb/new-approach-to-angular-development/README.md

 The events, application states are configured using Typescript enum variables like: [app-events.enum.ts](https://github.com/mapteb/new-approach-to-angular-development/blob/main/src/app/state-transitions-config/app-events.enum.ts) and [app-states.enum.ts](https://github.com/mapteb/new-approach-to-angular-development/blob/main/src/app/state-transitions-config/app-states.enum.ts) and the process methods identified in the state transitions table above are configured in TypeScript const variables like:[state-transions.ts](https://github.com/mapteb/new-approach-to-angular-development/blob/main/src/app/state-transitions-config/state-transitions.ts)

-## State Manager Component
+## State Transitions Manager Component

 The application components forward their events (along with a payload) to a navigation broker component.
-The [State Manager Component](https://github.com/mapteb/new-approach-to-angular-development/blob/main/src/app/state-transitions-manager/state-transitions-manager.component.ts) acts like a navigation broker that forwards the events to the target components and services.
+The [State Transitions Manager Component](https://github.com/mapteb/new-approach-to-angular-development/blob/main/src/app/state-transitions-manager/state-transitions-manager.component.ts) acts like a navigation broker that forwards the events to the target components and services.
 It uses the above Typescipt configurations to ensure that the state transitions are valid.
 Optionally, the state manager component can also handle athentication, authorization, pre-fetching data, etc.

 ## Demo